-What is the best marketing automation software?
+What are marketing automation tools?

+Marketing automation tools use software to automate repetitive marketing tasks.
 Some platforms only offer email actions, drip sequences, and CRM updates.
 Others may help with lead scoring, sales lead rotation, SMS, and more.

 If automation's benefit can be summed up with one statement, it's this: It will make you more efficient so you can focus on the tasks you enjoy and that have the highest return.
 With that in mind, you'll want to evaluate price as you consider capability.

 For SMBs and B2C organizations focusing primarily on email, a scaled-down system might be sufficient.
 However, with more advanced needs, enterprise (and thus higher ticket) software is more cost-efficient in the long run.